Luis-Z197/Tasks-App/README.md

-This is a task application developed in react using sessionstorage and useContext.
+This is a task application developed in react using localStorage and useContext.

 For the styling of the application no css libraries or frameworks were used.